 The California Office of Traffic Safety administers grants to local and state agencies to reduce traffic deaths and injuries to zero.
-To that end, the agency gathers collision statistics and ranks locations according to population.
-Here’s what what the latest compilation discovered for the top 13 cities in the state:
+To that end, the agency gathers collision statistics and ranks locations according to the population.
+Here’s what the latest compilation discovered for the top 13 cities in the state:

 - With 4,042 total victims, San Francisco ranks fourth among traffic injuries and death.

 - With 355 motorcyclists and 631 bicyclists killed or injured, the city ranked first for two-wheeled accidents.

 - With 990 pedestrians killed or injured, the city also ranked first for pedestrian accidents.
 Of those victims, 114 were over 65, so the city also tops the list for senior-citizen incidents on foot.

 - The most common types of collisions in which people were killed or injured were speed-related with 644 such injuries.
 San Francisco ranked second for accidents occurring between 9 PM and 2:59 AM.